-A couple of days after graduating from college I struck out to roam Europe for the summer—like thousands of young 20-somethings do every year.
+A couple of days after graduating from college, I struck out to roam Europe for the summer—like thousands of 20-somethings do every year.

-IT’S A WONDERFUL RITE OF PASSAGE / For me it was liberation from the prior 18 years ordered by school, summer camp and part-time jobs.
-It’s a rare gap in life’s timetable to be completely unscheduled or to be scheduled completely as you choose.
-To ponder what’s important to you.
-To soak up life in extraordinary places and to energize you to conquor the world.
+IT’S A WONDERFUL RITE OF PASSAGE / For me it was liberation from 18 years regimented by school, summer camp and part-time jobs.
+Taking a break between college graduation and your first job is rare gap in life’s timetable to be completely unscheduled or to be scheduled completely as you choose.
+It’s a time to ponder what’s important to you.
+To observe and soak up life in extraordinary places.
+To energize your desire for wandering the world.
 And, at last, to be a full-fledged adult far, far from home.

-So, packing as few clothes and as much money as possible to stretch over the whole summer ahead, I boarded a flight from Dallas to Luxembourg.
-It was my only day with a deadline for the following three months.
+So, packing as few clothes and as much money as possible to cover the whole summer ahead, I boarded a flight from Dallas to Luxembourg.
+It was my only day with a set schedule for the next three months.
 Every day after I roamed.
 It was a perfect summer.

 THIS TRAVEL BLOG IS INSPIRED BY MY HEROES / Everyone has heroes—conquerors, innovators, chefs, sports stars.
 But ask me to name a hero and I’ll give you Rick Steves.
 From my perspective, he lives a dream.
 He seems like a genuinely nice guy who works hard, enjoys life with friends everywhere and has the most splendid view out a big window on the world from which he writes.
 For that matter, I’d list as heroes Arthur Frommer, Rudy Maxa, Peter Greenberg, Eugene Fodor, Bill Bryson and every other travel writer and blogger who has followed his or her traveler’s heart.
 I hope to follow and learn from these heroes and have as much fun wherever I go near and far.

 ABOUT ME / I am a native Texan living in Dallas.
 It’s a great place to live and a great city for traveling to and from.
 I am a writer by training with a couple of journalism degrees.
 I’ve spent my career marketing and selling with words.
-When not doing that, I like to think about, read about and plan the next trip somewhere.
-It’s a gene I got from my father that keeps me eager and ready to go somewhere new.
-A blog seems natural, blending a career of words and wanderlust.
+When not doing that, I like to explore, research and plan my next trip.
+It’s a gene I got from my father who was alway eager to travel somewhere new.
+A blog seems natural, blending a career of words and the love of visiting new and favorite places.

 TRAVEL MAKES ME FEEL FREE, independent, confident, vulnerable, self-sufficient, connected, privileged, a citizen of the world, one in 7,000,000,000, ageless, wiser, grateful.
 It transports me from my familiar and fortifies my sheer pleasure in living, my instincts, my joy of beauty, my appreciation of other people’s daily lives and my treasured memories.
 It heightens my taste for food and wine, art and architecture, color and texture in the world.